decnorton/janitor/README.md

 ## Motivation

-Using tooling to keep your files properly formatted can sometimes be annoying, as it’s no longer practical to use GitHub’s web-based editor to edit the file without the tool complaining about your format.
+Using tooling to keep your files properly formatted can sometimes be annoying, — it’s no longer practical to use GitHub’s web-based editor to edit the file without the tool complaining about your code formatting.
+This is especially true when you use, e.g. Prettier, to make sure your Markdown files are neatly formatted.

 Enter `janitor`.
-You can make a mess and Janitor will clean it up, and push the changes back to GitHub.
+You can make a mess and `janitor` will clean it up, and push the changes back to GitHub.

 For example, in this repository, `janitor` is used to